 Join us for the next meeting on Saturday, March 21st 2020.
 The Monthly Move is a monthly meeting for cancer patients, survivors, and caregivers.
 Each meeting includes light cardiovascular work such as walking, stretching to maintain flexibility, and a breathing meditation.
 Participants will also receive gut restorative nutrition tips to help heal and seal the gut microbiome.

-The Monthly Move meets at the Brandermill Church in Midlothian, located in the beautiful area of Sunday Park, on the third Saturday of each month throughout the fall of 2019.
-The next meeting will be Saturday, November 16, 2019.
-We will gather from 10:00am – 11:00am.
+The Monthly Move meets at the Brandermill Church in Midlothian, located in the beautiful area of Sunday Park.
+The meetings are on hold through May 1, 2020 due to the COVID-19 outbreak.
+We usually gather from 10:00am – 11:00am.
 There is no charge for the meetings.
 The Brandermill Church is located at 45oo Millridge Pkwy, Midlothian, VA 23112.
 We will promote the meeting in May if we are able to meet.

 Contact info@HCB2.org to learn more and to reserve your spot.